jotalamp/engine-sim/README.md

 You find original controls below, most of them work

-New controls (you need game controller connected before strating the app for driving the car, i'm using PS4 controller as an example):
+New controls (you need game controller connected before starting the app for driving the car, i'm using PS4 controller as an example):

 This uses mappings from:
 # https://github.com/gabomdq/SDL_GameControllerDB